Bethe-Data-Analytics/workshop/README.md

 LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+Also relevant is the Apache License 2.0 due to th euse of anytree.

+Also relevant is the Python Software Foundation License.